GVR Report cover 5G Infrastructure Market Size, Share & Trends Report

 Spectrum Insights

-The sub-6 GHz segment dominated the market in 2022 and accounted for a revenue share of over 79.0%.
+The sub-6 GHz segment dominated the market in 2025.
 Sub-6 GHz networks operate within a frequency range of up to 6 GHz, with the widely used 3.5 GHz frequency being a common choice worldwide.
 Sub-6 GHz provides a lower frequency range of approximately 1 GHz to 6 GHz, offering broader coverage despite limitations in speed.
 This makes it a practical option for real-world implementation.
-In addition, the sub-6 GHz spectrum has been utilized in previous generation networks, making it a cost-effective and accessible approach for implementing 5G.
-The segment is further bifurcated into the low band (below 1 GHz) with greater coverage but lower speed and mid-band (1 GHz - 6 GHz), which strikes a balance between speed and coverage.
+Additionally, the sub-6 GHz spectrum has been utilized in previous-generation networks, making it a cost-effective and accessible approach for implementing 5G.
+The segment is further bifurcated into the low band (below 1 GHz), which offers greater coverage but lower speed, and the mid-band (1 GHz - 6 GHz), which strikes a balance between speed and coverage.

-The mmWave segment is estimated to grow at the highest CAGR during the forecast period owing to the higher radio frequency bands ranging from 24 GHz to 40 GHz, which offer super-fast 5G and deliver faster than usual internet speeds.
-The FCC in the United States has introduced several mmWave frequencies, including 47.2–48.2 GHz, 24.25–24.45 GHz, 38.6–40 GHz, and 24.75–25.25 GHz, to enable low-latency connectivity for applications like autonomous vehicles.
+The mmWave segment is anticipated to grow at the fastest CAGR from 2026 to 2033, owing to the higher radio frequency bands ranging from 24 GHz to 40 GHz, which offer super-fast 5G and deliver faster than usual internet speeds.
+The FCC in the United States has introduced several mmWave frequencies, including 47.2-48.2 GHz, 24.25-24.45 GHz, 38.6-40 GHz, and 24.75-25.25 GHz, to enable low-latency connectivity for applications such as autonomous vehicles.
 Moreover, other countries, such as South Korea, Japan, and Italy, have also released mmWave frequencies to boost their data services.
-The concerted efforts of governments worldwide in releasing mmWave frequencies are expected to drive the growth of this segment in the forecast period.
+The concerted efforts of governments worldwide in releasing mmWave frequencies are expected to drive the segment growth in the forecast period.

 Network Architecture Insights

-The non-standalone segment dominated the market and accounted for a revenue share of more than 89.0% in 2022.
-Non-standalone network architecture is a cost-effective solution that utilizes existing 4G infrastructure to enhance Enhanced Mobile Broadband (eMBB) services without requiring a complete infrastructure rebuild.
+The non-standalone segment dominated the market in 2025.
+Non-standalone network architecture is a cost-effective solution that leverages existing 4G infrastructure to enhance Enhanced Mobile Broadband (eMBB) services without necessitating a complete infrastructure overhaul.
 It has played a crucial role in the initial rollouts of 5G networks, providing customers with higher data transfer speeds and acting as a transitional platform for both customers and carriers.
 The segment's growth is driven by the widespread adoption of non-standalone networks globally.
-Leading service providers like Verizon Communication, Inc., AT&T, Inc., and China Mobile Ltd. have already implemented 5G non-standalone networks for various applications, including UHD videos and cloud-based AR/VR gaming.
+Leading service providers such as Verizon Communication, Inc., AT&T, Inc., and China Mobile Ltd. have already implemented 5G non-standalone networks for various applications, including UHD videos and cloud-based AR/VR gaming.

-The standalone segment is expected to witness the fastest growth rate during the forecast period.
-Standalone 5G networks utilize a dedicated 5G core to handle crucial functions like connectivity, mobility, and user authentication.
+The standalone segment is expected to grow at the fastest CAGR over the forecast period.
+Standalone 5G networks utilize a dedicated 5G core to handle critical functions such as connectivity, mobility, and user authentication.
 Unlike non-standalone architectures that rely on 4G LTE infrastructure, standalone networks enable the full range of 5G features and capabilities.
 The demand for standalone networks is expected to increase over the forecast period as industries embrace digitalization and seek uninterrupted machine-to-machine connectivity.
 There is also a growing need for ultra-reliable, low-latency connectivity, especially for applications in transportation and logistics.
 These factors drive the demand for 5G infrastructure, as businesses across various industries require faster data speeds to support their operations.

 Vertical Insights

-The enterprise/corporate segment dominated the market in 2022 and accounted for a share of over 21.0% of the overall revenue.
+The enterprise/corporate segment dominated the market in 2025.
 The enterprise/corporate segment is experiencing significant growth due to the increasing need for higher data bandwidth in various corporate businesses.
-This surge in demand is driven by a wide range of use cases, such as virtual meetings, cloud computing, and the adoption of IoT-based smart workplaces.
+A wide range of use cases, such as virtual meetings, cloud computing, and the adoption of IoT-based smart workplaces, drives this surge in demand.
 These applications rely on robust and uninterrupted connectivity to facilitate efficient communication and data exchange.
 As a result, enterprises are seeking enhanced connectivity solutions to meet their growing bandwidth requirements and ensure seamless operations.

-The industrial segment is expected to witness the fastest growth rate during the forecast period.
-The segment growth is driven by the critical need for uninterrupted communication in various industrial applications, such as Automated Guided Vehicles (AGVs), wireless cameras, and collaborative/cloud robots, among other technologies.
+The industrial segment is projected to grow at the fastest CAGR from 2026 to 2033, driven by the critical need for uninterrupted communication in various industrial applications, such as Automated Guided Vehicles (AGVs), wireless cameras, and collaborative/cloud robots, among other technologies.
 As industries transition toward implementing Industry 4.0, which relies on advanced connectivity, the demand for robust network infrastructure is expected to rise.
 The emphasis on seamless communication in industrial settings, coupled with the growing adoption of Industry 4.0 principles, creates favorable conditions for the expansion of the industrial segment.

 Regional Insights